tupui/batman/doc/tutorial.rst

 Introduction
 ------------

-Examples can be found in JPOD's installer subrepository ``test-cases``.
+Examples can be found in BATMAN's installer subrepository ``test-cases``.
 To create a new study, you have to keep the same structure as this example on the *Michalewicz* function:

 .. code::